Rollins Celebrates Black History Month

 - Where: Rice Family Pavilion

-Fill up on delicious soul food like johnnycakes, black-eyed peas, and stewed greens while engaging in meaningful conversations around the importance of food in African-American culture at this much-anticipated event sponsored by the Black Student Union and the Center for Inclusion & Belonging.
+Fill up on delicious soul food like fried chicken, black-eyed peas, yams, and collard greens while engaging in meaningful conversations around the importance of food in African American culture at this much-anticipated event sponsored by the Black Student Union.

 Let’s Get LITerary | Podcast